Kayyali78/AirborneCPS-Server/README.md

 # AirborneCPS-Server
 **A server application to make [Airborne-CPS ](https://github.com/tenbergen/Airborne-CPS) able to communicate within global network.**

+You can download the packed jar file from the [release](https://github.com/Kayyali78/AirborneCPS-Server/releases), if you want to see the console output, please run it with terminal.

+Tested on windows 10 x64

+##Installation

+* Maven for building project.
+* \*Install [opensky-api](https://github.com/openskynetwork/opensky-api) locally with maven first.\*
+* Then use `maven build` for the jar file, and the jar would be self-executable.

 ## Airborne-CPS dataflow

 According to [Airborne-CPS ](https://github.com/tenbergen/Airborne-CPS), the plugin will output udp packets to `255.255.255.255`.
 Our goal is to collect those information, and relay to other clients.